 Wise cut the first part of the sequence and starts the scene when the two are standing.
 As he was ordered to lighten the film he removed the sections where Jack speaks about his own grim prospect and inevitable death.
 With all that gone, it leaves viewers surmising that Jack has arranged for some sort of job out of town and is leaving because of it.

-RE-ARRANGEMENT OF SCENES
+REARRANGEMENT OF SCENES

 In Welles rough Cut, following the Train Station scene George walks home—the camera his POV—culminating with the comeuppance scene with him kneeling at his mother’s bed.
 The film then cuts to Aunt Fanny at the boiler followed by Bronson’s office, then Lucy and Eugene’s walk in the garden and finally George’s accident.
 The sequence of these scenes is extremely important.
 George has lost his mother, his home and his entire world—a world he refused to see otherwise—has now evaporated before his eyes.
 The professions for which he had expressed distain have now become his only opportunity to make a decent living.

 Regarding the Robert Wise version, there can be no doubt that Jack Moss is responsible for the re-arrangement of these scenes.
 In a note it was made it clear, even before the rough cut arrived in Rio—that he felt George should suffer more before he got his componence. (he lost his mother, he lost his home and he lost his world; if that not sufficient suffering then I don’t know.)
 In other words he wanted ‘componence” to be the film’s climax.
 Thus Welles careful scene arrangement was destroyed.
 This rearrangement is the reason why Welles stated that after the Major’s death the film was, despite the earlier cuts, no longer his film but the studio’s.
-This despite the fact that all the scenes that follow save the ending were in the original cut.
+This despite the fact that all the scenes that follow save the ending were in his original cut.
 They just weren’t in the correct order.

 In the release version the train station cuts to Lucy and Eugene in the garden (presumably tying together Jack’s comments about what Lucy Feels for George as Lucy now discussing what she feels.)
 The film then cuts to the boiler scene followed by Bronson’s office, George’s comeuppance and finally the accident.
-With this new arrangement, so much was lost and so little was gained and why, at the end of the film, one feels that something is wrong as the film seems off kilter.
+With this new arrangement, so much was lost and so little was gained and why, at the end of the film, one feels that something is wrong and the film seems off kilter.

 GEORGE’S WALK HOME